Required Playing Standards

 Fluency in all keys is essential, as many of the pieces in these courses are technically and musically demanding.
 As well as excellent diploma-standard tuning, tone production, extreme dynamics, and a wide range of articulation speeds and characters, players will also need to be able to cope with occasional rhythmic and counting complexities.
-These sessions will be one player to a part, unless otherwise specified for a particular musical reason.
-Clarinettists require B flat and A instruments, alternative instruments (e.g. piccolo, bass clarinet, etc.) may be required (please check for details), and horn players need to be proficient in all the normal transpositions.
+These sessions will be one-to-a-part, unless otherwise specified for a particular musical reason.
+Clarinettists require B flat and A instruments; alternative instruments (e.g. piccolo, bass clarinet, etc.) may be required (please check for details), and horn players need to be proficient in all the normal transpositions.

 What NOT to do:

 Under-assess yourself ‘just to play safe’ – if you’re happy to play easier parts, that’s fine, but if you want to play up to your level and meet a suitable level of challenge, please follow the guidelines above.

 Over-assess yourself ‘just to get to play with the best players’ or ‘to get to play the best music’.
 This can and does cause problems and can be embarrassing for you and others in the group.
 Make your challenge a realistic one – be confident that you are applying for a course of the right standard according to the specific requirements listed above.
 If you are uncertain, please check with Laurence Perkins before applying.

 *approximate playing standards based on Associated Board (ABRSM) examination grades.